 Melbourne City Council announces it is considering a proposal to convert the site into a supermarket with a huge underground car park.
 This would effectively destroy or remove any remains of the 9000 early settlers.
-They are still working on development proposals (2012).
+They are still finalising development proposals (2020).

 Marjorie Morgan’s book, “The Old Melbourne Cemetery 1837 – 1922” published by the Australian Institute of Genealogical Studies in 1982, has names of people buried there from transcriptions of legible headstones made by G. P. Townend in 1913-14.

 Isaac Selby wrote a book called “Old Pioneers Memorial History of Melbourne” in 1924 which extensively outines the history of persons connected to the cemetery.